wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-deploy-meetings/includes/2-set-up-users.md

 ### Using the Microsoft 365 admin center

 Teams user-level licenses are managed directly through the Microsoft 365 admin center user management interfaces.
 An administrator can assign licenses to new users when those accounts are created or to users with existing accounts.
-The steps are different depending on whether you use the Licenses page or Active users page.
-For step-by-step instructions, see *Assign licenses to users* in the *Learn more* section below.
+The steps are different depending on whether you use the Licenses page or Active Users page.
+For step-by-step instructions, see **Assign licenses to users** in the **Learn more** section below.

 :::image type="content" border="false" source="../media/2-o365.png" alt-text="Assign licenses":::